jupyter/notebook/CONTRIBUTING.md

   - Build Notebook with the local dependency:\
     `jlpm install && jlpm build`

-Changes in dependency must then be built and pushed using `jlpm build && yalc push` (from the package root directory), and fetched from Notebook using `yarn install`.
+Changes in the dependency must then be built and pushed using `jlpm build && yalc push` (from the package root directory), and fetched from Notebook using `yarn install`.

 **Warning**: you need to make sure that the dependencies of Notebook and the local package match correctly,